Case Report: Renal Cell Carcinoma, age 63, Male

 Traditional Chemo Failed, Dosage, No Other Co-Factors Used, Maintenance

-Fenbendazole Can Cure Cancer presents Case Studies of people who have treated their own cancers along with other articles to help understand how fenbendazole works with the goal of determining the optimal course of action to take should one decide to use fenbendazole.
+Fenbendazole Can Cure Cancer presents Case Reports of people who have treated their own cancers along with other articles to help understand how fenbendazole works.
 Previous articles covering other cancers are in the Archives link.

 The following Case Report comes from a 63 yr old man with metastatic kidney cancer, that spread to his pancreas, lungs, inferior vena cava, and bone.
 He tried immunotherapy but it was unsuccessful and it also was not tolerated well.
 Given six months to live, he learned about fenbendazole.
 He took 222 mg for 3 consecutive days followed by 4 days off.
 Within 2 months of taking fenbendazole, the largest mass in the kidney was gone and the other tumors shrank considerably.
 By 5 months, all the tumors were gone.
 This Case Report was also written up in a medical journal providing more much detail.